bugcrowd/test-summary-buildkite-plugin/README.md

 ## Example

 Upload test results as artifacts using any supported format.
+If you include the `$BUILDKITE_JOB_ID` in the path, a link to the build will be included in the annotation.
 Some examples:

 ```yaml
 steps: